This page is an overview, and you will learn general information about:

 During digestion, both forms of carbohydrate break down in your body to single units of sugar, called glucose.
 Carbohydrate is an important part of your diet because the most common sugar unit, glucose, is your body’s preferred source of energy or fuel.
 Your brain, blood cells, muscles, and other tissues all require an adequate supply of glucose.

 You don’t need to avoid carbohydrates because of diabetes.
 Just be able to identify which foods have carbohydrates, and then control the amount you eat.

 - Dried beans, split peas and lentils

-- Vegetables, like potatoes, corn, peas and winter squash
+- Starchy vegetables like potatoes, yams, corn, peas and winter squash

 - Sugars, like table sugar and honey

 - Foods and drinks made with sugar, like regular soft drinks and desserts

 If you have type 1 diabetes, you must balance your carbohydrate intake and your insulin dose.
 To get the best blood sugar result, your carbohydrate count must be accurate.
 Carbohydrates are counted in grams, which is a measure of weight – and even a few grams more or less can make a difference in your blood sugar reading.

 Similarly, if you have type 2 diabetes, and are treated with medications that cause insulin to be released from the pancreas (Insulin Secretagogues), or insulin, you also must balance your carbohydrate intake and your medication dose.
 To get the best blood sugar result, your carbohydrate count must be accurate.